bazaarvoice/static-asset-service/generator/README.md

 ### About the namespace

 The nature of the static asset service is that it requires a global namespace -- that is, a property on `window` -- that it can use to communicate back to the apps that request assets.
-When generating files, this namespace needs to be known in order to property wrap the individual assets in a callback.
+When generating files, this namespace needs to be known in order to properly provide the individual assets to the requesting application.

-For example, if the specified namespace is `'BV'`, then each asset will be wrapped in a call to `BV._staticAssetRegistry.define()`.